openETCS/requirements/D2.7-Technical_Appendix/2014-05-13-Munich-Meeting/MeetingMinutes_140513.md

 WP3-leader will be contacted to be asked to  the issue on the agenda of the WP3 meeting.

 The understanding of "generic" is not unique.
 Proposals like being real generic and "data-driven" have been discussed.
 For example, ASN.1 or xml could be used to define the data-model.
-Currently, Unisig does not deliver such descriptive files. openETCS could support them with this approach.
+Today, Unisig does not deliver such descriptive files. openETCS could support the Standardization in defining interfaces also in a formal approach.
 The API could be abstract regarding the functions they are interfacing to.
 Anyway, we need to get a future proof implementation.
 It is recommended to use the expertise from ERSA for the new concept.
 The poposal to support some sort of Stream of structures - not stream of bits in the interface has been supported.